 Take a pot resembling a cauldron.
 If you don’t have one, take any container of your choice.
 Put dry ice in the container and pour hot water over it.

 Be amazed as the cauldron starts bubbling and giving out clouds of fog.
+We bet adults will love this science experiment just as much as the kids!

 14. Dancing Stick Man